Coastal Disease Ecology

 Whether you are a MS or PhD student who is just starting, nearing the end, or have already completed your degree, there are a number of graduate student and postdoctoral fellowship opportunities at the Smithsonian Institution that offer both stipends and research funds to pursue questions related to parasite and disease ecology.

-We are interested in candidates who ask research questions on a wide range of topics within parasite and disease ecology in coastal environments.
+We are interested in candidates who are interested in addressing research questions on a wide range of topics within the fields of parasite and disease ecology in coastal environments.
 We are a highly collaborative group, so research questions that span disciplines and have additional advisors are welcome.
 To discuss potential proposal ideas, please contact Katrina Lohan (lohank@si.edu).

 Smithsonian Institution Postdoctoral Fellowships relevant to our research include: